8 Amazing Videos to Teach and Practice Mindfulness with Kids

 It’s a little break to give your thoughts a chance to rest, so you can let new ones in for more learning later.
 Mindfulness also gives you some more space in your brain so you can help figure out your emotions and feel calm.

 If you choose to show any kids mindfulness videos to your class, set them up for success by letting them choose a comfortable way to sit.
-Maybe lead them through a couple of gentle stretches, use a Hoberman Sphere to help them breathe deeply, and then help them find stillness.

 Take deep breaths and try to let your body be still.

-“Reach up to the sky, interlace your fingers, then flip your palms up to the ceiling.
-Stretch to one side, now the other side… then reach your arms out to the side and sparkle glitter down to the floor… now hands on your hips and twist one way, then the other… hands on your ears, rub your ears… hands on your head, hands in front of you, fold your hands one way.
-Now, switch your fingers and put your opposite thumb on top… switch back…. press each finger in the back of your other hand one at a time… and now gently place your hands in your lap or on your knees.
-Back straight and tall, eyes up.”
+Place your hands on your head, hands in front of you, fold your hands one way.
+Switch your fingers and put your opposite thumb on top… switch back…. press each finger in the back of your other hand one at a time… and now gently place your hands in your lap or on your knees.

 That whole dialogue technically leads them through a mini mindfulness session, because it forces them to focus on your specific directions and think only about their hand positioning (ideally).
 So, it’s a good warm up to the video, or could be done on its own.